koordinator-sh/koordinator/docs/proposals/scheduling/20260623-shared-plugin-cache-and-unified-event-dispatcher.md

 func (n *nodeDeviceCache) OnNodeDelete(*corev1.Node)      {}

 // AssumePod implements CacheReserver.
 Called by Plugin.Reserve after allocations have
+// been written to the per-node cache.
+Snapshots what Reserve wrote so a later informer
+// event or Unreserve can reconcile against it — the naive "just remember the UID"
+// approach cannot roll back Reserve's write if the informer event's pod object turns
-// been written to the per-node cache. func (n *nodeDeviceCache) AssumePod(pod *corev1.Pod, nodeName string) error {
+// out to disagree with what Reserve assumed. func (n *nodeDeviceCache) AssumePod(pod *corev1.Pod, nodeName string) error {
+    info := n.getNodeDevice(nodeName, false)
+    if info == nil {
+        return fmt.Errorf("nodeDevice for %s is missing when assuming pod %s", nodeName, klog.KObj(pod)) }
+    info.lock.RLock()
+    allocations := info.copyPodAllocations(pod) // read what Reserve just wrote from allocateSet info.lock.RUnlock()

     n.lock.Lock()
-    defer n.lock.Unlock()
-    n.assumedPods[pod.UID] = nodeName
+    n.assumedPods[pod.UID] = &assumedAllocation{nodeName: nodeName, allocations: allocations}
+    n.lock.Unlock()
     return nil
 }

 // ForgetPod implements CacheReserver.
 Called by Plugin.Unreserve.
 Idempotent — safe to
-// call even if AssumePod was never called for this pod. func (n *nodeDeviceCache) ForgetPod(pod *corev1.Pod) error {
+// call even if AssumePod was never called for this pod.
+Only clears the assumed marker;
+// the actual cache rollback (subtracting the allocation) is handled by Plugin.Unreserve's
+// existing updateCacheUsed(..., add=false) call so behavior for non-CacheReserver caches
+// is unchanged.
+func (n *nodeDeviceCache) ForgetPod(pod *corev1.Pod) error {
     n.lock.Lock()
     defer n.lock.Unlock()